Strengthening the health system

 The Government of Nepal is committed to increasing the health and nutrition status of the Nepali people by improving access to and use of quality essential services, especially targeting the poorest people, those living in remote areas and women and children.

-We have been working in Nepal for nearly 20 years.
-We currently provide technical support to the Government of Nepal to implement its health sector programme through the Nepal Health Sector Support Programme (NHSSP), working in partnership with Crown Agents and Oxford Policy Management.
+We have worked in Nepal for over 20 years.
+We provide technical support to the Government of Nepal to implement its health sector programme through the Nepal Health Sector Support Programme (NHSSP), working in partnership with Crown Agents and Oxford Policy Management.
 We focus on strengthening the performance and interconnectedness of the health system building blocks: essential health service delivery, strategic information, health workforce, procurement of commodities, health infrastructure, health financing and policy.

 Our experts work within government departments alongside national staff to:

 - Create the structures and capacity to integrate gender and social inclusion across the health system’s building blocks and down through the health service delivery structure.

 - Strengthen and expand equitable delivery of quality essential health care.
 Our team is improving women’s access comprehensive obstetric care in case of an emergency during childbirth.

 - Improve the quality and use of evidence in planning and delivery of health care so that services are better designed to meet the health needs of the population.

 - Improve health commodity procurement systems so that life-saving medical products, vaccines and technologies are available throughout the country.

 - Develop services that are accessible to all, irrespective of gender, poverty, caste or ethnicity, so that those most in need have greater access to care.

 - Strengthen health financing and public financial management to ensure that systems are operational, responsive, sustainable, transparent and are linked to planning.